-- Think about the situation at hand and whether it raises possible ethical issues; - Refer to this Code, any governing law and District policies and procedures for guidance; - If needed, get additional guidance from a supervisor or the General Counsel's Office; and - Make and carry out a decision that is consistent with the guidance and reflects integrity.
+- Think about the situation at hand and whether it raises possible ethical issues; - Refer to this Code, any governing law, and District policies and procedures for guidance; - If needed, get additional guidance from a supervisor or the General Counsel's Office at (215) 400-4120 or Ethics@philasd.org; and - Make and carry out a decision that is consistent with the guidance and reflects integrity.

-We are expected to sign an acknowledgement that we have received the Code of Ethics.
-Employees who do not sign the acknowledgement are still bound by the duty to comply with this Code, which is mandatory for all of us.
+We are expected to review the Employee Code of Ethics at least annually.
+Employees who do not review the document are still bound by the duty to comply with this Code, which is mandatory for all of us.